KISA (Cypriot organisation): 2020 deregistration

 In December 2020, the Cypriot government deregistered KISA as a charity and froze its bank accounts for missing a paperwork deadline.
-After the Administrative Court ruled against KISA's appeal of the decision, the organisation announced it intended to file a case to the Supreme Court.
+After the Administrative Court ruled against KISA's appeal of the decision, the organisation announced it intended to file a case to the Supreme Court, which succeeded in overturning the deregistration.

 The deregistration attracted significant controversy.
 Dunja Mijatović, the Council of Europe Commissioner for Human Rights wrote a formal letter to the Cypriot government over the move, noting that KISA had filed the paperwork shortly after the deadline and calling the government's response disproportionate.
 Human Rights Watch stated that international human rights organisations depend on collaboration with local groups and that KISA "should not face deregistration for a technicality."